mesosphere/dcos-commons/docs/pages/tutorials/secrets-tutorial.md

 $ dcos security secrets  create -v "the value of secret1" hello-world/secret1
 ```

-Now, lets create a key and add its private key to a secret with path `hello-world/secret2` and its public key to another secret with path `hello-world/secret3`.
+Now, create a key and add its private key to a secret with path `hello-world/secret2` and its public key to another secret with path `hello-world/secret3`.

 Create key and cert: